 Set-Up: 21.5” Wide.
 21 front +3 back.
 Set almost all the way back.

-Powder: The extra set back inserts at almost 40mm apart really do a number on this ride.
+The extra set back inserts at almost 40mm apart really do a number on the directional float..
 At around a 10″ difference between nose/tail, or a 5″ set back on board at a 22.75″ stance width, there is a lot of directional floats.
 You need full-sized discs though to use the setback inserts.
 In 6″ of powder the Jones Stratos wasn’t even trying.

-So for us, the chatter was a deal-breaker when it came to unseating the Flagship as a freeride favorite.
-If this had a more of a damp ride I would have kept it as the way this board turns and blends with soo many different types of riding styles is really unique.
+So for us, the chatter with the Jones Stratos was a deal-breaker when it came to unseating the Flagship as a freeride favorite.
+If this had a more of a damp ride I would have kept it.
+The way this board turns and blends with soo many different types of riding styles is really unique.
 That being said, if you like the Aviator and other ultralight boards like that but want more set back and taper then this will be a great board for you.

 Jones Stratos Past Reviews